rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-19-a-song-like-summer.md

 * Participated in SheCoderess v.1.0, which was a hackathon organized by University of Uwa Wellassa, Sri Lanka.
 And her team won the first place.

-* Participating in Hackx competition, which seeks innovative ideas and organized by University of Kelaniya, Sri Lanka.
+* Participated in Hackx competition, which was organized by University of Kelaniya, Sri Lanka to seek innovative ideas.
 Her team got selected for the final round.

 **Both of us:**